Deep dive Photovoltaics

 The German Network Agency provides data on net additions by subsidy type in the last twelve months.
 The following figure shows that the lion share of additions receive feed-in tariffs or premiums in accordance to the German Renewable Energy Sources Act.
 In most cases additions are small rooftop installations.
 Not even half as many additions receive subsidies resulting from a reverse auction, in which the lowest subsidy bids by installation owners win.
 Installations participating in these auctions are mostly large-scale ground-mounted plants.
 The share of installations not receiving any subsidies is rather small at this point.
 Such installations are e.g. marketed under power purchasing agreements (PPAs) or serve own consumption of larger industrial or commercial consumers.
 Lastly, this segment also includes some preliminary or unverified entries into the database.
 The Mieterstrom (tenant electricity) segment has been rather niche so far.

-German state level
+At the federal state level